 CALL FOR PAPERS: Building Back Better?
-Just Transitions and the Future of Work
+Just Transitions and the Future of Work - DEADLINE EXTENDED

 The coronavirus pandemic has brought into sharp focus the myriad contradictions at the heart of contemporary capitalism.
 From unresponsive government and economic malaise, to mounting work-life conflicts, social unrest and continuing environmental degradation, solving these challenges requires big thinking unrestrained by business as usual.
 Predominant political responses have appealed for a more conscious, inclusive and stakeholder driven capitalism, yet many of these calls do little more than reproduce the status quo.
 What the world economy will look like a year from now, let alone ten or twenty, may be uncertain, but there is little denying that governments will have the difficult tasks of both ramping up spending to rebuild the economy and generating revenue needed to cover the emergency outlays.